opencord/platform-install/README.md

 more likely to indent and syntax highlight properly in most editors.

 Roles should always have the same outcome, so avoid using conditionals or tags to change the behavior of a role.
+These features should only be used for avoiding time-consuming tasks in an idempotent manner.